saurabh-uchil/Code-Challenge/README.md

 ### Backend Acceptance Criteria (ACs)

 Build out a simple Node.js API.
-- ✅ Implement an endpoint to fetch energy accounts
+- ✅ Implement an endpoint to fetch energy accounts which internally calls the energy accounts API and the due charges API.
+- ✅ The api response should calculate the balance for each account by adding up the due charges for each account.
+- ✅ Add types where required.
 - ✅ Implement an endpoint to process a credit card payment.
 - ✅ Mock downstream data sources for energy accounts + credit card processor.
-See: [Example mocks](./example-mocks/api-example.ts)
+See: [Example mocks](./example-mocks/energyAccountsAPIMock.ts)

 ### 💎 What We Value